bkeepers/bkeepers.github.io/_posts/2015/2015-05-14-well-known-open-source.md

 - opensource
 ---

-Someone asked me this week: "What are some examples of open source software that most people have heard of?"
+Someone asked me this week: "What are some examples of open source software that most non-technical people have heard of?"
 I had a few answers off the top of my head, but not nearly enough.
 Anyone that uses a computer likely interacts with hundreds of open source components every day.

 What other open source projects are popular among common folks?
 [Add your suggestion][pr].